 It seems reasonable to assume that the people of our district were of the same race as their neighbours, the Picts, and so spoke this P-Celtic language.
-However, Wester Ross does not seem to have been much involved in Pictavia; Rome was no threat to the north-west.
-The only evidence of contact with the Picts is two simple symbol stones, the only ones found on the west coast: one is in Gairloch Museum, made of local sandstone and showing a salmon and part of an eagle or possibly a goose (right); the other is in Londubh cemetery, Poolewe, with a geometric symbol but hard to make out.
+However, Wester Ross does not seem to have been seriously involved in Pictavia; Rome was no threat here, and cross-country travel was difficult.
+The only evidence of contact is two simple Pictish symbol stones, the only ones found on the west coast mainland: one is in Gairloch Museum, made of local sandstone, showing a salmon and part of an eagle (right); the other is in Londubh cemetery, Poolewe, with an unclear geometric symbol.